akritiiikapoor/clustering/README.md

 Each clustering method is **evaluated**, and visualizations are provided for the **2D PCA-reduced data**, allowing for an easy comparison of the clustering quality.

 ---

-This project provides insights into the performance of different clustering algorithms for heart disease data and helps determine the best method for such analyses. 🚀